Pabla007/-60_Days_of_code/README.md

 D[39,60] - Doing Coursera Week 4 in which I have wacthed the videos and done the quiz and now doing the programming assignment and will start lesson 7 from tomorrow as I have to prepare for weekly for my college which is tomorrow. i also have to prepare for my weekly which is tomorrow.

+d[40,60] - Completed Coursera Week 4 though the i was stuck at the programming excercise because i was doing silly mistakes but i was able to complete it.
+I was busy helping my brother out to do PSA Analaysis and plot the heatmap in that.